Every pregnancy deserves care

 -

-Pregnancy is identified through self-report or CHW-administered test (where necessary).
+Pregnancy is identified through self-report or CHW-administered testing when necessary.

 -

-Woman is enrolled into Wandikweza’s Pregnancy Register and assigned a Nurse on Bike contact.
+The woman is enrolled in Wandikweza’s Pregnancy Register and linked to a designated Midwife on Wheels.

 -